-7. When the Chain Saw reaches full speed, begin cutting with a light, downward pressure against the bottom mid-section of the Saw Chain.
+6. When the Chain Saw reaches full speed, begin cutting with a light, downward pressure against the bottom mid-section of the Saw Chain.
 Allow the Saw Chain to cut at its own rate.
 Applying too much pressure can damage the tool.

 DANGER!
-To prevent serious injury and death when cutting loose, round wood stock, place the wood stock on a sawhorse, in a cradle, or use a timberjack (all sold separately) to avoid grabbing and throw back.
+When cutting loose, round wood stock, place the wood stock on a sawhorse, in a cradle, or use a timberjack (all sold separately) to avoid grabbing and throw back.

-- 8. To prevent accidents, turn off the tool, unplug it, and place the Hand Guard / Chain Brake Lever forward in its engaged position after use. - 9.
+- 7. To prevent accidents, turn off the tool and unplug it after use. - 8.
 When the Saw has cooled completely, clean thoroughly and cover the Chain Guide Bar with the Chain Guide Bar Sheath.
 Store the tool indoors out of children's reach.